Technology Venture Creation (ELEC5701)

 UNIT OF STUDY

 During the period of the course, students will form teams and write a business plan around a concept they propose.
-Each student will assume a role in the team (CEO, CTO, CFO, VP Sales & Marketing).
+Each student will assume a role in the team (CEO, CTO, CFO, VP Sales and Marketing).
 The plan will be judged by a panel of real world venture capitalists, entrepreneurs and angel investors to determine the final grade for the course.